iter8-tools/docs/docs/tutorials/integrations/knative.md

 1. Assert experiment outcomes, view experiment logs, and clean up the experiment as documented in [this example](https://iter8.tools/0.11/getting-started/your-first-experiment/).
 2. Run experiments in your local environment instead of a Kubernetes cluster.
 Local experiment is documented in [this example](https://iter8.tools/0.11/tutorials/integrations/local/).
-3. Configure the [`http` task](https://iter8.tools/0.11/user-guide/tasks/http/) in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service), and the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) with load related parameters such as the number of requests, queries per second, duration, number of parallel connections, and various types of payloads.
+3. Explore the parameters of the [`http` task](https://iter8.tools/0.11/user-guide/tasks/http/) in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service), and the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service).
+In particular, configure the load related parameters such as the number of requests, queries per second, duration, and the number of parallel connections as per your needs, and configure various types of request payloads.
 Use the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) for performance testing of streaming gRPC.
 4. Configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) with additional SLOs based on [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
 Similarly, configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) with additional SLOs based on [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc/#metrics).